 In addition to the normal response area, our department is also part of numerous mutual-aid and automatic-aid agreements with surrounding departments and agencies, In particular, the automatic-aid agreements with neighboring Missouri City and Sugar Land have garnered a great deal of attention from other area departments.
 Because of the efficiencies and benefits automatic-aid agreements bring, these are often replicated by other departments.
 The 3-fire departments respond either together, or for each other, to a variety of incidents types.
 From Box Alarms for structural fires and hazardous materials incidents, to EMS responses and station relocation's, the 3 departments assist each other on almost a daily basis in a near seamless fashion.

-Likewise, in conjunction with the Missouri City, Richmond and Rosenberg Fire Departments, we comprise the Fort Bend County Technical Rescue Team.
-This team, also funded by a UASI grant, initially began as a structural collapse team.
+Likewise, in conjunction with the Missouri City, Richmond and Rosenberg Fire Departments, we comprise the Fort Bend County Technical Rescue Team (FBCTRT).
+This team, funded by a UASI grant, initially began as a structural collapse team.
 Over time additional disciplines added include confined space, low angle and high angle rope and trench rescue.
-In this same vane our department has also began adding boat capabilities with the purchase of a semi-rigid ROne zodiac style boat.
+In this same vane our department has also began adding water rescue capabilities with the acquisition of 2-M-1078 High Water vehicles and a semi-rigid R-One zodiac style boat for use by personnel trained for swift water rescue.

 Through the years the Stafford Fire Department has evolved to keep pace with the needs of our community.
 Through the dedicated service of the members of the department and the unwavering support of our city government, the future for the department is one filled with excitement and constant development to better serve our communities.